fsprojects/Rezoom.SQL/README.md

 we all know are established at the beginning of each project and *never change thereafter*.

-## It makes some simple changes annoyingly difficult
+## Manual batching makes simple changes annoyingly difficult

 Customers are getting bored of all these plain cakes with chocolate frosting.
 New requirements have come in.
 For each cake, users should be able to specify: